 An eating disorder can have short and long-term health consequences, and can impair your capacity to develop in all the ways you can and should at this time in your life.

 If you think your relationship with food, exercise, or body image is becoming a problem, or if after taking the online eating disorder screen professional help is indicated, get support right away from one or all of the following campus resources.

 Counseling and Psychological Services

-All of these services are free and confidential.
+All of these services are free of charge for Brown students.